 Single Crochet – sc

-Row 1: sc in the 4th ch from hook. *ch 1, skip next ch, sc in next ch* Repeat from * to * across.
+Row 2: ch 1 (does not count as a stitch). sc in 1st stitch. *tr in next stitch, sc in next stitch* Repeat from * to * across.
 Turn.
+(21 stitches)

 Disclosure: Some of the links on my site are affiliate links, meaning, at no additional cost to you, I will earn a small commission if you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.